FOSSEE/st-scripts/plotting_data/script.rst

 As we know for a simple pendulum, length L is directly  proportional to the square of time T. We shall be plotting L and T^2 values.

 First  we will have  to initiate L and  T values.
 We initiate them as sequence of values.
 We define a sequence by comma seperated values inside two square brackets.
+This is also called a List.
-This is also called a List.Let's create two sequences L and t.
+Let's create two sequences L and t.

 ..
 L4